Enroll in the ALS Care Locator

 A JourneyMate Support Program™ Insurance & Access Specialist is provided by UBC on behalf of Mitsubishi Tanabe Pharma America, Inc. (MTPA).
 A JourneyMate Support Program™ Insurance & Access Specialist may provide information obtained from outside sources about a patient's insurance coverage, financial support options, and whether treatment is covered by their health plan.
 This information does not require a patient or their doctor to use any MTPA product.
 Because the information provided comes from outside sources, a JourneyMate Support Program™ Insurance & Access Specialist cannot guarantee the information will be accurate or complete.

-dEligibility Requirements & Terms and Conditions apply.
+cEligibility Requirements & Terms and Conditions apply.
 Only the product provided at no charge.
-The Patient Assistance Program covers only the cost of RADICAVA ORS® or RADICAVA® IV and not the cost of any infusion services or healthcare provider visits, which are the sole responsibility of the patient.
+The Patient Assistance Program covers only the cost of RADICAVA ORS® and not the cost of any infusion services or healthcare provider visits, which are the sole responsibility of the patient.
 Return to content

 References: 1.
 US Food and Drug Administration.
 Clinical superiority findings.
 Accessed April 11, 2024. https://www.fda.gov/industry/designating-orphan-product-drugs-and-biological-products/clinical-superiority-findings 2.
 Data on file.
 Jersey City, NJ: Mitsubishi Tanabe Pharma America, Inc. 3.
-Cubanski J, Neuman T, Freed M. Explaining the prescription drug provisions in the Inflation Reduction Act.
-KFF.
-Accessed September 16, 2024. https://www.kff.org/medicare/issue-brief/explaining-the-prescription-drug-provisions-in-the-inflation-reduction-act/ 4.
-Hagan KL, Niles A. Addressing Rx affordability.
-Pharmaceutical Commerce.
-Accessed September 16,2024. https://www.pharmaceuticalcommerce.com/view/addressing-rx-affordability
+Cubanski J, Neuman T. Changes to Medicare Part D in 2024 and 2025 Under the Inflation Reduction Act and How Enrollees Will Benefit.
+KFF website.
+Accessed January 2, 2024. https://www.kff.org/medicare/issue-brief/changes-to-medicare-part-d-in-2024-and-2025-under-the-inflation-reduction-act-and-how-enrollees-will-benefit 4.
+CMS Releases 2024 Advance Notice with Proposed Payment Updates for the Medicare Advantage and Part D Prescription Drug Programs.
+Centers for Medicare & Medicaid Services website.
+Accessed January 2, 2024. https://www.cms.gov/newsroom/press-releases/cms-releaes-2024-advance-notice-proposedpayment-updates-medicare-advantage-and-part-d-prescription